shipos-foundation/shipos-foundation.github.io/charter.markdown

 5. Privacy: Your data is your own - data-owners should consent to usage and be able to see who can see their data
 6. Containment: "Walled garden" principle - control allocation of resources to avoid noisy neighbors and (Quotas)
 7. Technology: Built on a modern software and hardware stack
-8. Simplicity: Limit the surface area to create a predictable platform (Linux, Docker, Kubernetes - no VMs and Windows)
+8. Simplicity: Limit the surface area to create a predictable platform (Linux, Docker, Kubernetes - no VMs and Windows Servers)
 9. Connectivity: Connectivity is scarce and costly - QoS and prioritization needs to be on a ShipOS level
 10. Usability: Should be easy to use; think mobile app-stores for purchasing apps and capabilities